BradleyCodeU/bradleycodeu.github.io/_gdad/swift/allaboutmeiosapp.md

   - Each page MUST contain one or more clickable links.
   - Your app MUST be able to work in both portrait and landscape.

+Record a demo video that shows your app running in Simulator.
+Your demo video must show your app in both portrait and landscape.

 Here is an example sketch:

 ![ios app flowchart](/gdad/swift/img/First iOS app example.jpg)